ReemaY/ReemaY/README.md

 - 👋 Hi, I’m @ReemaY
-- 👀 I’m interested in python, sql and ETL
+- 👀 I’m interested in Python, SQL and ETL
 - 🌱 I’m currently learning different libraries of python
 - 💞️ I’m looking to collaborate on exploring/experimenting data by different means
 - 📫 How to reach me yadav.ree@northeastern.edu